The Rural Renovator, Design with Country Sense

 • Your Renovator’s Companion Bundle

-including Materials & Selections Planner
+• Materials and Selections Planner

-• Optional: Printable Design Statement
+• Optional Printable Design Statement

-• Bonus: House Etiquette for Trades
+• Bonus: Reno Etiquette for Trades

 Meet your Interior Designer